hisorange/browser-detect/README.md

 with new Laravel and PHP versions, but not planning to do any new features.

 Thank You for your support over the years, and worry not, the library is stable, and has all the features You ever need.

+~ Update on this :D

+No major features are added in the past months, but with the help of [Raymund Ács](https://github.com/PoOwAa) we are patching and continuing the support for micro features and version ports.

 ### Changelog